What Nerve Pain Feels Like

 OTC Treatments for Nerve Pain

-Over-the-counter (OTC) painkillers drugs are often the first medicines to reduce or stop nerve pain.
+Over-the-counter (OTC) painkillers drugs are often the first medicines used to reduce or stop nerve pain.
 The components may include nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 Some OTCs may be incorporated into creams, gels, ointments, oils, or sprays that are applied to the skin overlying the painful area.

 Prescription Drugs for Nerve Pain